 Betsy was eager to obey the passage, but Corrie just couldn’t bring herself to give thanks for the fleas.
 Weren’t years of imprisonment bad enough?
 Wasn’t having to sleep on the floor bad enough?
 Why did their barrack, of all the barracks, have to be infested with fleas?
 If God was allowing the sisters to go through this time of injustice, the least He could do was take away the fleas.
 In the end, though, Betsy made Corrie thank God for the fleas.
 Older sisters do that kind of thing.

-It was about three months after this that the sisters were at long last released from their imprisonment.
-A short time later they found a journal that had been written by one of their German guards.
+It was about three months later that the sisters were at last released from their imprisonment.
+A short time afterward they found a journal that had been written by one of their German guards.
 In one entry the girls learned why the guards had never interrupted their morning times of Bible study and prayer.
 Concerning that cabin, the guard had written, “We don’t ever want to go in that cabin because it is so full of fleas.”

 I don’t have a flea problem at my house.
-I can’t even remember the last time I was bitten by a flea.
-But I sure do have some other “fleas” for which I am hard pressed to be thankful.
+As a matter of fact, I can’t even remember the last time I was bitten by a flea.
+I do, however, have some other “fleas” for which I am hard pressed to be thankful.
 I didn’t ask for them.
 I didn’t see them coming.
 I don’t even think I deserve them.
 But I’ve got ’em.
 And the Bible says that I’m to give thanks for them.
 That isn’t easy.

 In order for me to be obey this command, I must see my problems as somehow being a part of God’s grand plan for my life.
 He doesn’t make mistakes, and He knows how to use anything and everything to mold and shape me to become more like Christ.
 As Romans 8:28-29 says:

-No, everything isn’t good, particularly my problems.
-But God can use everything, even my problems, for good.
+Obviously, “all things” aren’t good in and of themselves.
+We know that.
+But God can use “all things,” even our problems, for good.
 As those two faithful sisters discovered, He can even use fleas.

 Remember this the next time you find yourself griping and grumbling about a problem.
 You can’t see the big picture, but God can.
 He loves you, and that problem of yours might well be the chariot He uses to help you, not hurt you.
 Learn to pray words such as these:

-Such praying will help you to see your problem in a whole different light, a light that produces trust in God rather than bitterness toward Him.
-It will help you to persevere when you feel like quitting.
-It will help you to live victoriously in the midst of your “fleas.”
+Such praying will help you to understand your problem in a whole different light, a light that produces trust in God rather than bitterness toward Him.
+That, in turn, will help you to persevere when you feel like quitting.
+Even more than that, it will help you to live victoriously in the midst of your “fleas.”